vestrel00/contacts-android/DEV_NOTES.md

 permissions handling myself because Dexter brings in a lot of other dependencies with it.
 However, it is not part of the core `contacts` module so I'm able to live with this.

+If the community strongly desires the addition of these support libs, then I may change my mind =)

 [1]: https://developer.android.com/guide/topics/providers/contacts-provider
 [2]: https://github.com/Karumi/Dexter